Nitisha-Sharma11/Prodigy-InfoTech-DataScience-Internship-2025/README.md

 ## Acknowledgment

-Thank you **Prodigy InfoTech** for this virtual internship opportunity.
+Thank you Prodigy InfoTech for this virtual internship opportunity.
 It helped me apply my data science knowledge in real-world scenarios and build strong analytical thinking.

-Thank you for reviewing my internship work.
+Also, thank you to everyone who visited and viewed my project.
+Your support means a lot!